screwdriver-cd/guide/docs/user-guide/metadata.md

 ### Notifications

 You can customize [notification](./configuration/settings.html#slack) messages with meta.
-Meta keys are different for each notification plugins.
+Meta keys are different for each notification plugin.

 Example screwdriver.yaml notifying with slack:
 ```yaml